 Barbara Hall was born in February 1923 in Derby, England and grew up in the village of Aston-on-Trent.

-Her father Lawrence Shelton Taylor was a ship’s Marconi wireless operator, who then served during WW1 initially as a Royal Navy radio operator and then in the Royal Naval Air Service as an air navigator.
+Her father Lawrence Shelton Taylor was an onboard Marconi wireless operator.
+He served during WW1 initially as a Royal Navy radio operator and then in the Royal Naval Air Service as an air navigator, rising to the rank of Probationary Officer.
 As the was drew towards a close, the Royal Air Force was created and he was transferred to the RAF as a Sergeant Mechanic.
-After the war, he became an accountant on the Londin and North East Railway.
-During WW2 he re-joined the Royal Navy as a trainer for Royal Observer Corps volunteers.
+After the war, he became an accountant on the London and North East Railway.
+During WW2 he re-joined the Royal Navy Volunteer Reserve as a trainer for Royal Observer Corps volunteers.

 Her mother Olive also served in France in WW1 in Queen Mary’s Army Auxiliary Corps attached to the Royal Artillery, and subsequently became a Braille teacher.